Lowener Theory on Analytic Universal Covering Maps: Separation Theorem

-One can prove the separation lemma (Lemma \ref{lemma:separation}) in a purely topological manner on the basis of methods in Newman \cite{Newman}.
-However, for the sake of simplicity we shall make use of the Riemann mapping theorem and avoid elaborate arguments.
+The separation lemma (Lemma \ref{lemma:separation}) can be proved by using results from combinatorial topological lemmas and theorems (see Newman \cite{Newman}).
+However, in this appendix we give a simpler proof by employing the Riemann mapping theorem together with several necessary and sufficient conditions for a domain in $\mathbb{C}$ to be simply connected.

-We have repeatedly and implicitly used the criterion: a domain in $\hat{\mathbb{C}}$ is simply connected if and only if its complement is connected or empty.
-Combining this, the Riemann mapping theorem and the Jordan curve theorem it is not difficult to see the following classical result. \begin{lemma} Let $\Omega$ be a domain in $\mathbb{C}$.
-Then $\Omega$ is simply connected if and only if the inside domain of any simple closed curve in $\Omega$ is contained in $\Omega$. \end{lemma} For a purely topological proof see Newman \cite[Chapter~VI]{Newman}.
-From the above lemma it is easy to see the following. \begin{lemma} Let $E$ be a nonempty compact connected set in $\hat{\mathbb{C}}$.
+We have repeatedly used the following criterion: a domain in $\hat{\mathbb{C}}$ is simply connected if and only if its complement is connected or empty.
+We also rely on the following classical result. \begin{lemma} Let $\Omega$ be a domain in $\mathbb{C}$.
+Then $\Omega$ is simply connected if and only if the interior domain of every simple closed curve in $\Omega$ is contained in $\Omega$. \end{lemma} For a purely topological proof see Newman \cite[Chapter~VI]{Newman}.
+From the lemma we immediately obtain the following. \begin{lemma} Let $E$ be a nonempty compact connected set in $\hat{\mathbb{C}}$.
 Then each component of $\hat{\mathbb{C}} \backslash E$ is simply connected. \end{lemma}